humphd/bridge-troll/README.md

 ```

 You can now double-click on the map to move your position, and also use
 `window.fakeGeo` methods from the console.
+A number of other overrides
+are also possible when running in debug mode via the query string:

+* `?collision=250` - specify the radius from the current position to collide with a bridge (default 50m)
+* `?lat=...&lng=...` - specify the startup `lat` and `lng`.
+If none is given Seneca@York is used.

 ### Scripts